 How does it work?

 Software development is a project management process.
-It has its own phases, stages, milestones, timelines, and so on.
+It has phases, stages, milestones, timelines, etc.

-Every project has a life cycle, which is a sequence of steps that projects go through.
+Every project has a life cycle, a sequence of steps that projects go through.
 These steps are similar to milestones.

 A project can be any size, from a single line of code to a fully-fledged business application.

-To understand software development, you need to learn about the life cycle and how each phase works.
+To understand software development, you must learn about the life cycle and how each phase works.

 The first phase is Requirements Gathering.
 Here, you and your client identify the main requirements for the project.
 The requirements are also known as user stories.

-These user stories should be broken down into smaller tasks that can be done by a developer.
+These user stories should be broken down into smaller tasks a developer can do.

 Next, you and your client decide on the project timeline.
-This is the critical stage, where the project manager will determine when the project is going to be completed.
+This is the critical stage, where the project manager will determine when the project will be completed.

 Finally, you agree on the budget for the project.
-You’ll also negotiate the scope of the project to ensure that you have enough time to complete the project within the agreed-upon deadline.
+You’ll also negotiate the project’s scope to ensure that you have enough time to complete the project within the agreed-upon deadline.

 Steps in software development